enna-project/Enna-Media-Server/doc/Protocol.md

 EMS Protocol is based on JSON.

-An id is used to determine which kind of actions is send or receive.
+An id is used to determine which kind of actions is sent or received.
 This is the list of available message:

  * `EMS_BROWSE`